Is Stupidly Simple Arbitrage Really Just Stupid?

 Quick Summary of Stupidly Simple Arbitrage

-Rating: 3 out of 5.
-It's good at this price point.
+Rating: 3 It's good at this price point.

 Recently we’ve been discussing dropshipping on I’ve Tried That, so when I saw a new product released that discusses arbitrage I just had to take a closer look.